WebAssembly/stack-switching/proposals/stack-switching/Explainer.md

 )
 ```

 The function executes 100 iterations of a loop and returns afterwards.
-As
+The
-mentioned before, the function suspends itself in each iteration with the
+function suspends itself in each iteration with the `$gen` tag.
-`$gen` tag, denoted `suspend $gen`.
 The value passed from the `suspend` instruction to the handler (i.e., the value
 produced by the generator) is just the current value of the loop counter.